ifthenpay/docs/_dev/instructions/readme.md

 |-- petstore
 ```

-2. Copy any existing index.html from another api in this project into the newly created folder.
+2. Copy any existing index.html and api_main.js from another api in this project into the newly created folder.
 ```
 api
 |-- petstore
 	|--index.html
+	|--api_main.js
 ```

 3. (optional) in index.html you can edit the **hideAllTry** and **pathArray** variables in order to: